Mitch3902/Escape-From-Dayz/Escape From Chernarus AD.md

 ---

-# Escape From Chernarus
+# Escape From DayZ

-### Welcome to [EscapeFromDayz](https://discord.gg/escapefromdayz "escapefromdayz Discord")!
-A PvP-focused DayZ server that combines Escape From Tarkov with Dayz.
+### Welcome to [EscapeFromDayZ](https://discord.gg/escapefromdayz "escapefromdayz Discord")!
+A PvP-focused DayZ server that combines Escape From Tarkov with DayZ.
 ---

 ## 🌎 Server Details: